pymupdf/PyMuPDF/docs/widget.rst

     .. attribute:: is_signed

-       A bool indicating the status of a signature field, else *None*.
+       A bool indicating the signing status of a signature field, else *None*.

     .. attribute:: rect